 California medical marijuana laws were first established in 1996, making the Golden State the first to implement any such law.
 Patients with a wide array of health problems are allowed to buy cannabis after obtaining a doctor’s recommendation.
 There are few other rules under state law, and local ordinances vary widely.

 Possession and use of cannabis became legal for adults in California when residents approved Proposition 64 (the Adult Use of Marijuana Act).
-Residents can now legally possess 1 ounce of flower or 8 grams of marijuana concentrates without penalty.
-Possession of quanities exceeding these limits is a misdemeanor, subject to up to 6 months in jail and $500 in fines.
+Residents can now legally possess one ounce of flower or eight grams of marijuana concentrates without penalty.
+Possession of quanities exceeding these limits is a misdemeanor, subject to up to six months in jail and $500 in fines.

 It is likewise a misdemeanor to possess the above quanities of cannabis while on school grounds, punishable by up to 10 days in jail and $500 in fines.
 Possession by someone under age 18 is also a misdemeanor, punishable by up to 10 days at a youth detention center and a $250 fine.

 It is a misdemeanor when it is deemed that marijuana is possessed with the intent to supply it.
-The maximum penalty is 6 months imprisonment and a $500 fine.
+The maximum penalty is six months imprisonment and a $500 fine.

 Sale and Delivery

 California cannabis laws impose much harsher penalties in cases when a minor is involved.
-Giving any amount of cannabis to a minor between the ages of 14 and 17 is a felony when the giver is 18 or older and is punishable by between 3 and 5 years in prison.
-If the child is younger than 14, the penalty is 3 to 7 years in prison.
+Giving any amount of cannabis to a minor between the ages of 14 and 17 is a felony when the giver is 18 or older and is punishable by between three and five years in prison.
+If the child is younger than 14, the penalty is three to seven years in prison.